duchesnay/minimal-mistakes/_pages/research.md

 Within the BrainOmics team at NeuroSpin, we developed an optimization framework that minimizes any combination of l1, l2, and TV penalties while preserving the exact l1 penalty.
 This algorithm uses Nesterov's smoothing technique to approximate the TV penalty with a smooth function such that the loss and the penalties are minimized with an exact accelerated proximal gradient algorithm.
 We propose an original continuation algorithm that uses successively smaller values of the smoothing parameter to reach a prescribed precision while achieving the best possible convergence rate.
 This algorithm (CONESTA: COntinuation with NEsterov smoothing in a Shrinkage Thresholding Algorithm) can be used with other losses or penalties.
-ParsimonY: Sparse and Structured Machine Learning Libray in Python With The BrainOmics(*) team,  we produced a library (https://github.com/neurospin/pylearn-parsimony) based on the python language that implements many structured machine learning algorithms.
+ParsimonY: Sparse and Structured Machine Learning Libray in Python With The BrainOmics(*) team,  we produced a library [ParsimonY on github](https://github.com/neurospin/pylearn-parsimony) based on the python language that implements many structured machine learning algorithms.
 The first stable release is scheduled by mid May 2014.

 **BrainOmics team at NeuroSpin in 2015:**